 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Japan unveils plans to build shelters on islands near Taiwan
+Japan reveals plans to build shelters on islands near Taiwan.

 Báo Thanh niênBáo Thanh niên30/03/2024

-The guidelines say the Japanese central government will pay for the design and construction of emergency evacuation facilities on the Sakishima Islands in Okinawa Prefecture, Nikkei Asia reported on March 30.
-The islands are Japan’s southernmost and not far from Taiwan.
+According to a Nikkei Asia report on March 30, the guidelines state that the Japanese central government will fund the design and construction of emergency evacuation facilities on the Sakishima Islands in Okinawa Prefecture.
+The islands are Japan's southernmost point and are not far from Taiwan.

-Construction is expected to take place in communities that are only accessible by plane or boat.
-They will have to draft and publicize evacuation plans to all residents and conduct joint drills with the central and provincial governments.
+Construction is planned to take place in communities only accessible by air or sea.
+They will have to draft and publicize evacuation plans for all residents, and conduct joint drills with central and provincial authorities.

-The central government has identified five communities in Sakishima that meet the requirements for building shelters and will soon begin negotiations.
+The central government has identified five communities in Sakishima that meet the requirements for shelter construction and will soon begin negotiations.

 Nhật Bản hé lộ kế hoạch xây nơi trú ẩn trên các đảo gần Đài Loan- Ảnh 1.